Striking a Balance – Annual Report 2016

 IV - Outreach

-Meeting with Military Counterparts
+Meeting with Military and departmental counterparts

-Visits to Canadian Armed Forces Locations Across Canada
+Visits to Canadian Armed Forces Locations across Canada

-The MPCC’s outreach program is key to building relationships with the Military Police, the community they serve and the Canadian Armed Forces at large.
+The MPCC’s outreach program is key to building relationships with the Military Police, the community they serve and the Canadian armed Forces at large.
 The value of meeting people face-to-face cannot be overstated.